-On Wednesday, March 17, the Associated Press reported a white gunman, Robert Long, 21, was charged with the murder of eight people—most of them women of Asian descent—at three Atlanta-area massage parlors Tuesday evening.
+On Wednesday, March 17, the Associated Press reported a white gunman, Robert Long, 21, was charged with the murder of eight people—most of them women of Asian descent—at three Atlanta-area massage parlours Tuesday evening.
 Six of the victims were identified as Asian and seven were women.
-The shootings appear to be at the “intersection of gender-based violence, misogyny and xenophobia,” state Rep. Bee Nguyen told the AP in a statement, the first Vietnamese American to serve in the Georgia House and a frequent advocate for women and communities of u.
+The shootings appear to be at the “intersection of gender-based violence, misogyny and xenophobia,” state Rep. Bee Nguyen told the AP in a statement, the first Vietnamese American to serve in the Georgia House and a frequent advocate for women and communities of colour.

 GRAZIA reached out to designers, stylists, and influencers within the AAPI community to give space to grieve, but also imagine what a true, safe space looks and feels like.

 Build A Greater Sense Of Community, But Not Only When It’s Convenient

 “Beyond the media outrage of these recent attacks on Asians, support would feel like having productive and honest conversations about the deeply engrained stereotypes against Asians.
 A lot of microaggressions towards Asians are rooted in white supremacy and these little issues may seem small but they’re a way for the system to oppress and invalidate Asian voices.
 There are a lot of nuisances in the conversation and I think it’s important to recognise we’ve gotten this far because of other communities of colour speaking out and that this is not the time to create a greater chasm.
 So tldr; support looks like honest conversations about how we may have failed to support each other and how to move forward so that we don’t fail anymore, it’s about being self aware and observing how you talk about Asian people and the biased assumptions you may have and listening to people when they say that they’re hurting.